Latest Posts

 Bogota neighborhoods - Centro Internacional

-Close to the Museo Nacional, the Centro Internacional is located more or less between Calle 26 and Calle 34, and between Carrera 14 and Carrera 7.
-It is an area full of many new buildings, many of which come complete with gyms, meeting rooms, events rooms, squash courts, saunas, jacuzzis and even swimming pools.
+Close to the Museo Nacional (National Museum), the Centro Internacional (International Center) is located more or less between Calle 26 and Calle 34, and between Carrera 14 and Carrera 7.
+There are many new buildings in this area.

 La Macarena (Estrato 3-4)